-A lump sum equal to 208 weeks of the deceased's earnings.
+A lump sum is paid equal to 208 weeks of the deceased's earnings.

 Eligible survivors are individuals who were fully or partially dependent on the insured.
-Survivor benefits may be split among all eligible survivors.
+Survivor benefits are split among all eligible survivors.

 The minimum benefit is F\$9,000.